O'Brannen History, Family Crest & Coats of Arms

 At this point in time, the Brennans were in conflict with Brian Boru (1014), and most historians believe that the family was on the wrong side as allies of the Danish King.
 After Clontarf, they retained only the principality of Idough, but Anne, daughter of Guidhelgedh, three generations later, married the King of Ossory (Donogh), and the title was still extant even after the Anglo Norman invasion of 1172.

-Important Dates for the O'Brannen family
+Early History of the O'Brannen family

 This web page shows only a small excerpt of our O'Brannen research.
 Another 124 words (9 lines of text) covering the years 1395, 1520, 1600, 1832, 1625, 1693, 1768, 1830 and 1794 are included under the topic Early O'Brannen History in all our PDF Extended History products and printed products wherever possible.